DrYenyen/PPPwn-Tinker-GUI/README.md

  6. If you are on a newly set-up machine you may need to install the latest .Net framework
  7. Any further problems you can open an Issue if you'd like or contact me on Twitter [Dr.Yenyen](https://x.com/calmboy2019?t=eGJv6yJ4XvwogFCpV_T5SA&s=09)

+# Custom background and icon
+1. Release 1.1 allows for a custom background and icon to be set instead of the new defaults.
+Download ->>>  [Release 1.1](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases/tag/v1.1)
+2. The icon can be swapped with one of your choice it has to be an the "imgs" folder and be an icon file named "icon".
+3. The background in the GUI can be swapped with one of your choice it has to be in the "imgs" folder and be in "png" format and be named "background".

 # Credits
 [TheOfficialFloW for PPPwn](https://github.com/TheOfficialFloW/PPPwn)
 [xfangfang for C++ rewrite](https://github.com/xfangfang/PPPwn_cpp?tab=readme-ov-file)